 Since SPIbelt does partner with another company for these bags, I’d suggest that the waterproof bag company possibly reinforce the bags at the seam or that SPIbelt include a note with a link for where to get a replacement.
 It’s a durable bag, but it is a plastic bag that does hold contents being shaken with a seal strong enough to also keep out water.
 But here’s the thing – I had two phones in this waterproof bag as well as cash and my ID, back when I went kayaking.
 So while it did eventually start to give, I did go beyond what was stated (and shown above).
 So for what is intended, the bag does a fine job.

-You can order the SPIbelt in all sorts of different styles beyond the standard type and this with the waterproof accessory.
+You can order the SPIbelt in all sorts of different styles beyond the standard type and this works fine with or without the waterproof accessory.
 This type doesn’t come in as big a variety of colors as the standard type, but I’d still recommend it over the type without the waterproof accessory because of how the bag adds a valued feature.
 I used my SPIbelt during times that I needed to keep things on me, and those things stayed dry.
-Every time I run, I now sit down and pull my SPIbelt stuffed inside one of my running shoes.
+Every time I get ready to run now, I sit down to put on my running shoes and have my SPIbelt stuffed inside one of them.
 Order one if you or someone you know enjoys an active lifestyle.